1998 Nevis independence referendum

 An independence referendum was held in Nevis on 10 August 1998.
 Although it was approved by 62% of voters, a two-thirds majority was necessary for the referendum to succeed.
 If it had passed, Nevis would have seceded from the Federation of Saint Kitts and Nevis.

+Background

+A previous unofficial independence referendum was held in Nevis on 18 August 1977.
+The Nevis Reformation Party organised the referendum, seeking for the island of Nevis to separate from St Kitts prior to independence and remain within the British Empire as a separate crown colony, similar to Anguilla, which had seceded from Saint Christopher-Nevis-Anguilla in 1967.
+Although 99.7% had voted in favour of independence, the result was declared invalid by the national government.